puzzle/tws18-webassembly-slides/slides.md

 ---

+## asm.js

+* Low-level subset of JavaScript
+* Limited to ahead-of-time optimizable features
+* Compilation target for C/C++ and other languages
+* asm.js optimizations in some browser
+* Performance inconsistent accross browsers

+---

-## Why is WebAssembly faster than asm.js
+### Why is WebAssembly faster than asm.js?

 * Much faster parsing due to binary format
 * Better support for modern CPU features